 Coartem Dispersible should not be used after the date marked "EXP" on the pack.
 Coartem Dispersible must be kept out of the reach and sight of children.
 INSTRUCTIONS FOR USE AND HANDLING, AND DISPOSAL For each dose, the quantity of dispersible tablets based on the child's body weight should be dispersed and administered as indicated in Section DOSAGE REGIMEN AND ADMINISTRATION.
 For the treatment of children and infants, the 18 Dispersible tablet pack may be prescribed.
-The prescriber and pharmacist should instruct the parent or caregiver on the posology for their child and that a specific number of dispersible tablets should be given to the child based upon the child's body weight for the full treatment.
-Therefore, some dispersible tablets may remain in the pack at the end of the full treatment course.
-After successful treatment, the remaining dispersible tablets should be discarded or returned to the pharmacist (see section DOSAGE REGIMEN AND ADMINISTRATION).
+The prescriber and pharmacist should instruct the parent or caregiver on the posology for their child and that a variable number of dispersible tablets (depending on the child's body weight) will be requested for the full treatment.
+Therefore the whole pack may not be used.
+After successful treatment the remaining dispersible tablets should be discarded or returned to the pharmacist (see section DOSAGE REGIMEN AND ADMINISTRATION).
 Manufacturer: